 Find ways to keep your body warm without turning up the thermostat, and you’ll feel cozier while saving on winter utility bills.

-15. Keep floors warm with rugs.
+25. Keep floors warm with rugs.
 Put rugs on hardwood floors during winter, especially in bedrooms.
 This keeps floors warmer and your feet will be cozier, too.
-You can lose as much as 10% of your heat through uncovered floors if not insulated properly.

-18. Use candles for heat and ambiance.
-Light candles for ambiance and get the added benefit of warmth.
+27. Use candles for heat and ambiance.
+Light candles or oil lamps for ambiance and get the added benefit of warmth.
 Just use extra precautions to keep flame away from curtains, flammable objects or fabric, and never leave burning candles unattended.

-23. Use a space heater.
-You can save money by lowering the thermostat in your house every day and using a space heater to heat only the room(s) you use most.
+31. Use a space heater.
+You can save money by lowering the thermostat in your house every day and using a space heater to heat only the rooms you use most.
 Use only heaters with safety features, and if you have animals or small children, make sure they are unable to get to the space heater.
-Also, make sure you have some way to remind yourself to turn it off when you leave the house.
+Also, make sure you have some way to remind yourself to turn it off when you leave the house or you’ll be wasting money on your electric bill.
 Some space heaters have timers, tip-over shut-off protection and remote controls to make your life easier.